Avianca Flight 011: Background

 The aircraft involved was a Boeing 747-200BM Combi (Note: The M meaning a mixed passenger-cargo (Combi) aircraft) that first flew in 1977 and was delivered to Scandinavian Airlines System the same year.
 The aircraft was registered as LN-RNA and was named Magnus Viking.
 It was leased to Avianca in 1982 and re-registered as HK-2910X.
 The aircraft was nicknamed Olafo by the airline's employees.
-The aircraft was powered by four PW JT9D-70A turbofan engines and was 6.3 years old at the time of the accident.
+The aircraft was powered by four Pratt & Whitney JT9D-70A turbofan engines and was 6.3 years old at the time of the accident.

 The captain was 58-year-old Tulio Hernández, who was one of Avianca's most experienced pilots, having been with the airline for 32 years.
 He had logged a total of 23,215 flight hours, including 2,432 hours on the Boeing 747.

 The first officer was 36-year-old Eduardo Ramírez, who had been with the airline for 10 years and had 4,384 flight hours, with 875 of them on the Boeing 747.

 The flight engineer was 57-year-old Juan Laverde, another one of Avianca's veteran pilots, who had been with the airline for 25 years and had 15,942 flight hours.
 He was the most experienced on the Boeing 747, having logged 3,676 hours on it.
 There were also two relief flight engineers on board: Daniel Zota and Julio Florez Camacho.

 Accident

-It was nighttime at the time of the accident.
+It was night at the time of the accident.
 The meteorological conditions just before the crash consisted of a visibility of 5 mi, and the wind was calm.
 About 20 minutes prior to the impact, the aircraft had obtained meteorological information on the weather conditions at Barajas from Avianca.
 The first contact with Spanish air traffic controllers had taken place at 23:31.
 At 00:03, the aircraft contacted Barajas again and was cleared to land on runway 33; this was the air traffic controller's last contact with the aircraft.
 The accident took place in the township of Mejorada del Campo, approximately 7.5 mi southeast of the Madrid Airport.
 The time of the accident was approximately 00:06 on 27 November.
 The plane hit three different hills on its way down during the crash, with a final impact on the third hill.
 The debris of the airplane was widely scattered as a consequence of the impacts.
 The crash killed 158 passengers, 19 crew members, and four off-duty crew members.
 Eleven passengers (six women and five men) survived but were seriously injured.
 Of the injured, nine were ejected from the airplane, a few of them still in their seats, and two claimed to have exited the aircraft by themselves.
-The aircraft was completely destroyed by the impact and ensuing fire.
+The aircraft was destroyed by the impact and ensuing fire.
 The airplane was equipped with a digital flight data recorder and a cockpit voice recorder, both of which were recovered on the day of the accident in good condition.